Harshpateloo7/Rent-a-Spot/README.md

 search and book them based on availability.
 Also, the admin will be managing both users' accounts and their profiles.
 Addi+onality, the admin can block any users and delete any users.
 ## Features List:
-● User Registra+on and login
+- User Registration and login
-● Profile Management
+- Profile Management
-● Parking spot lis+ng
+- Parking spot listing
-● Parking spot Management
+- Parking spot Management
-● Booking and reserve
+- Booking and reserve
-● User review and Ra+ng
+- User Review and Rating
-● Search and Filter Func+onality
+- Search and Filter Functionality
-● Admin can block, edit, and delete users.
+- Admin can block, edit, and delete users.
-## Technologies: Node.js, Express, React, Bootstrap, SCSS, and MongoDB
+## Technologies:
+- Node.js,
+- Express,
+- React,
+- Bootstrap,
+- SCSS,
+- MongoDB